skaurus/goworker/README.md

 - [xescugs again #1](https://github.com/cycloidio/goworker/pull/4) - kudos to him for contacting me about these additional fixes
 - [xescugs again #2](https://github.com/cycloidio/goworker/pull/8) to prune all workers not mentioned in a heartbeat list
 - [here](https://github.com/skaurus/goworker/pull/17) I added an option to pass a ready Redis client to the lib.
 If it is not an go-redis v9 instance, you have no guarantees of this working as expected.
+- [and here](https://github.com/skaurus/goworker/pull/17) I added an option to pass a context.Context to the lib.
+By default it will create context.Background().
+This context is used in all Redis methods.

 Also [this PR](https://github.com/cycloidio/goworker/pull/9) might be of interest for some, but I did not merged it.